osnHQ/ethosai/README.md

-# openQA
+# ethosAI

-**openQA** is an open-source framework designed to automate the testing and evaluation of AI models.
+**ethosAI** is an open-source framework designed to automate the testing and evaluation of AI models.
 It provides a comprehensive architecture for defining audit configurations, running tests, analyzing results, and generating reports.

 Traditionally, testing AI models involves complex, subjective evaluations.
 AI Auditor changes that by introducing a revolutionary approach - leveraging a second Large Language Model (LLM) for distance-based scoring.
 This innovative framework empowers you to: